Tobias Westmeier’s Website

 Overview

-Located in the Swan Coastal Plain, Perth is the capital of Western Australia and the state’s most populous city.
+Located on the Swan Coastal Plain, Perth is the capital of Western Australia and the state’s most populous city.
 Perth enjoys a pleasant Mediterranean climate with hot, dry summers and mild, wet winters.
 While much of the metropolitan area has been cleared for development, a few pockets of remnant bushland have been preserved to protect some of the region’s unique flora and fauna.

 Perth